abcdelf/docker-ci-toolchain/README.md

 # Continuous Integration Build Environment for Embedded ARM Devices

-Includes the necessary tools to cross-compile code for ARM Cortex-M0/1/3/4 devices.
+Includes the necessary tools to cross-compile code for ARM Cortex-M0/1/3/4 && TI CC25** devices.

 Anticipation is to use with *gitlab-ci-multi-runner* (and similar) continuous integration build environment.